 2. Capture everything

-A productivity system is only useful if it captures all of the important things going on in both your personal and professional life.
-This gives you a lot of freedom to not stress that you will forget something important (for example, a follow-up with a client, buying a gift, etc).
-It will also give you a complete overview of the things you need to do.
+A productivity system is only useful if it captures all of the important things in your personal and professional life.
+This gives you the freedom to not stress that you will forget something important (for example, a follow-up with a client, buying a gift, etc.) It will also give you a complete overview of what you need to do.

 Here are some of the things I capture as tasks: